Jim-lan/log-pilot/docs/architecture.md

 Fast Application: The system saves this rule.
 Future logs matching this template are parsed using standard string splitting (very fast), not the LLM.

+3.2 Dynamic Schema Evolution

+One of the biggest challenges in log management is handling new fields without breaking the schema.

+- **The Problem**: A developer adds a new field `latency_ms` to the Payment Service logs.
+- **The Old Way**: The ETL pipeline breaks, or we have to manually `ALTER TABLE`.
+- **The LogPilot Way**:
+    - The `Schema Discovery Agent` detects the new pattern.
+    - It maps `latency_ms` to the `context` JSON column automatically.
+    - The `Golden Standard` columns remain untouched.
+    - **Result**: Zero downtime.
+The new field is immediately queryable via `context->>'latency_ms'`.

 4. The "Golden Standard" Log Schema

 Based on industry standards (OpenTelemetry, W3C Common Log Format), we define the following Mandatory Fields that every log must be mapped to during ingestion.